-- (a) Interest will be assessed on any unpaid tax at the rate in subsection (c), computed from the original due date of the tax to the fifteenth day of the month following the date of payment. - (b) Interest will be assessed on any unpaid or underpaid quarterly estimated payment required by Section 7.05.180 and Section 7.05.190 at the rate in subsection (c), computed from the due date of each quarterly estimated payment to the original due date of the tax return to which the estimated payments apply. - (c) Unless specifically provided otherwise by administrative rule as provided in subsection (d), the interest rate is 0.833% simple interest per month or fraction thereof (ten percent per annum). - (d) If the Administrator determines that the interest rate provided in subsection (c) is at least one percentage point more or less than the effective interest rate on January 1 charged by the State of Oregon Department of Revenue, the Administrator may adjust the interest rate by administrative rule to match the State of Oregon Department of Revenue interest rate.
+- (a) Interest will be assessed on any unpaid tax at the rate in subsection (c), computed from the original due date of the tax to the date of payment. - (b) Interest will be assessed on any unpaid or underpaid quarterly estimated payment required by Section 7.05.180 and Section 7.05.190 at the rate in subsection (c), computed from the due date of each quarterly estimated payment to the original due date of the tax return to which the estimated payments apply. - (c) Unless specifically provided otherwise by administrative rule as provided in subsection (d), the interest rate is 0.833% simple interest per month or fraction thereof (ten percent per annum). - (d) If the Administrator determines that the interest rate provided in subsection (c) is at least one percentage point more or less than the effective interest rate on January 1 charged by the State of Oregon Department of Revenue, the Administrator may adjust the interest rate by administrative rule to match the State of Oregon Department of Revenue interest rate.
 The Administrator may not adjust the interest rate more than once in a calendar year.
-The adjusted interest rate applies to unpaid tax or underpaid estimated payments outstanding on or after the effective date of the adjusted interest rate. - (e) Notwithstanding subsection (b), there is no interest on underpayment of quarterly estimated payments if: - 1.
+The adjusted interest rate applies to unpaid tax or underpaid estimated payments outstanding on or after the effective date of the adjusted interest rate.

+- (e) Notwithstanding subsection (b), there is no interest on underpayment of quarterly estimated payments if: - 1.
 The total tax liability of the prior tax year was less than \$1,000; - 2.
 An amount equal to at least ninety percent of the total tax liability for the current tax year was paid in accordance with Section 7.05.190; or - 3.
 An amount equal to at least one hundred percent of the prior year's total tax liability was paid in accordance with Section 7.05.190. - (f) For purposes of subsection (b), the amount of underpayment is determined by comparing ninety percent of the current total tax liability amount to quarterly estimated payments made prior to the original due date of the tax return.
-However, if one hundred percent of the prior year's total tax liability is paid to the Administrator by the due date of the fourth quarterly payment, the Administrator may use the prior year's tax liability if doing so will reduce the amount of interest owed. - (g) For purposes of subsection (a), the amount of tax due on the tax return will be reduced by the amount of any tax payment made on or before the date for payment of the tax in accordance with Section 7.05.170(a) or Section 7.05.190.

-- (h) Interest at the rate specified in subsection (a) accrues from the original due date without regard to any extension of the filing date. - (i) Any interest amounts properly assessed in accordance with this section may not be waived or reduced by the Administrator, unless specifically provided for by written policy.
+However, if one hundred percent of the prior year's total tax liability is paid to the Administrator by the due date of the fourth quarterly payment, the Administrator may use the prior year's tax liability if doing so will reduce the amount of interest owed. - (g) For purposes of subsection (a), the amount of tax due on the tax return will be reduced by the amount of any tax payment made on or before the date for payment of the tax in accordance with Section 7.05.170(a) or Section 7.05.190. - (h) Interest at the rate specified in subsection (a) accrues from the original due date without regard to any extension of the filing date. - The Administrator may not waive or reduce any interest amounts properly assessed in accordance with this section unless specifically provided for by written policy.
+The Administrator must consult with the Metro Chief Financial Officer before adopting a written policy that waives or reduces interest amounts.
+[Ord.
+21-1465; Ord.
+23-1492.]